 I am a Senior Strategic Teaching Fellow in the Department of Aeronautics at Imperial College London.
 My main activity is module lead for the Engineering Practice 1 module, in which I teach practical engineering and design to classes of up to 170 undergraduates throughout their first year.
-Students on the module have engaged in disassembling, rebuilding (and test driving) small-scale piston-engined racing cars, re-engineering radio-controlled electric off-road trucks into planetary rovers, and designing, building and testing small wind turbines as personal power devices.
+Students on the module have engaged in disassembling, rebuilding (and test driving) small-scale piston-engined racing cars, re-engineering radio-controlled electric off-road trucks into planetary rovers and urban electric vehicles, and designing, building and testing small wind turbines as personal power devices.

 I also supervise summer projects where students work in partnership with staff to develop the Aeronautics curriculum.
 Recently this has included design and development of learning materials for Dassault Systems' 3DExperience engineering software, which students learn as part of the EP1 module.